F-1: Optional Practical Training (OPT)

 - Call the Glavin Office at 781-239-4565 to schedule an individual OPT workshop with an advisor.
 See the materials list in Step 2 below for the forms and documents required.

 Post-completion OPT applications may be filed up to 90 days before the completion of studies, and up to 60 days after the completion of studies.

-For post-completion OPT, you must attend an OPT workshop in your last semester, about three months prior to your anticipated employment start date, in order to learn about the application process and materials.
+For post-completion OPT, you must attend an OPT workshop in your last semester, about three-four months prior to your anticipated employment start date, in order to learn about the application process and materials.

 |Date of Workshop||Time|

 *If you arrive late you will need to attend another session.